YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TIMERHANDLER, Incorrect SIGALRM handler xxxx found by yyyy

-Run Time Information: This indicates that an external user-supplied routine (C or other language) called from YottaDB/GT.M, incorrectly manipulated the system timer handler.
-The xxxx is the hexadecimal address of the handler installed by the external routine and yyyy is the routine within YottaDB/GT.M, which discovered the problem.
+Run Time Information: This indicates that an external user-supplied routine (C or other language) called from YottaDB, incorrectly manipulated the system timer handler.
+The xxxx is the hexadecimal address of the handler installed by the external routine and yyyy is the routine within YottaDB, which discovered the problem.

-Action: Use the YottaDB/GT.M provided timer facility described in the Programmer's Guide .
+Action: Use the YottaDB-provided timer facility described in the `Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/index.html>`_ .

 -----------------
 TIMEROVFL